-A trip to Athens in Greece is not complete unless you have visited the Sacred Acropolis Hill of Athens.
+A trip to Athens in Greece is incomplete unless you have visited the Sacred Acropolis Hill of Athens.
 The Acropolis of Athens, a UNESCO-listed World Heritage, is the most striking and complete ancient Greek monumental complex still existing in our times.

-If you have questions about Acropolis Hill of Athens but have little time to go through each and every historical detail, you will love this post.
-I have all the basic information about the Acropolis in Athens set in short questions and answers.
+You will love this post if you have questions about the Acropolis Hill of Athens but have little time to review every historical detail.
+I have all the basic information about the Acropolis in Athens in short questions and answers.

 1. Are the Acropolis of Athens and the Parthenon the Same?